dave4u90/beam/README.md

 - From CLI use the following command to check all the available templates.
 This should show **blazorserver** and **blazorwasm** should be available.

     `$ dotnet new`

+- Install template for unit testing from bUnit

+    `dotnet new --install bunit.template`

 - Create a solution named Beam and move inside it
      ```